NEZNAMY/TAB/.github/wiki/how_to_assign_players_into_groups.md

    #2 - if a player has permission for more than one group, the list will be used to pick the correct one
    (the one higher in the list).

+> [!WARNING]
-**Remember that OP = all permissions!** That's the whole point of OP function.
-To grant all permissions.
-In that case, you need to negate permissions in your permission plugin for other groups which are higher than player's wanted group (depending on your permission plugin it can be achieved using `-tab.group.groupname` or setting the permission value to false).
+> Remember that OP = all permissions!
+> That's the whole point of OP function.
+> To grant all permissions.
+> In that case,
+> you need to negate permissions in your permission plugin for other groups which are higher than player's wanted group.

-# Taking groups from backend servers when TAB is on BungeeCord
+# Taking groups from backend servers when TAB is on proxy
 By default, TAB takes groups from the permission plugin installed on the same server instance.
 In the case of proxy installation, groups are by default taken from the proxy.
 To see how is your proxy permission plugin configured, use its respective command